 - Lack of self-worth

 - Addressing behaviours that have outlived their purpose

 - Reconnecting to bodily sensations

 Take the first step to overcome the trauma of childhood abuse

-To find a therapist who offers counselling for childhood abuse take a look at our list of counsellors who work with victims of childhood trauma from the Barnsbury Therapy Rooms.
+To find a therapist who offers counselling for trauma and childhood abuse take a look at the list of counsellors who work with victims of childhood trauma from the Barnsbury Therapy Rooms.

 Pesso Boyden, EMDR and Somatic Experiencing are therapy methods that are effective for working with trauma.
 Henrietta Nurney and Susannah Cornish offer EMDR and Mark Kelly, Rebecca Porteous and Jessica Moolenaar offer Somatic Experiencing.
 Kate McGeever offers Pesso Boyden therapy.